 Step 5: Plan Dining Room Seating

-• Table size mix based on your typical customer groups
+- A mix of table sizes based on your typical customer groups

-Create a seating mix that includes 2-tops, 4-tops, and possibly larger tables or booths.
-Position larger tables where they won’t disrupt traffic flow.
-Include banquettes or booths along walls to maximize seating efficiency while creating visual interest.
+Aim for a balanced mix of 2-tops, 4-tops, and a few larger tables or booths.
+Place bigger tables where they won’t interrupt traffic flow.
+Banquettes or booths along the walls can help you fit more seats while also adding character to the room.

 Step 6: Define Secondary Spaces